LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/set-the-agent-group-hierarchy.md

 ## Managing agent groups

-An agent group manager can be either an Agent Manager or an administrator.
+An agent group manager can be either an agent manager or an administrator.
 As an agent group manager, you can see data and run reports related to users that are assigned to your groups and subgroups.
 As an administrator who is also an agent group manager, you can also perform user management tasks such as creating and editing groups, subgroups and resetting passwords.
 To learn how to create and edit agent groups see the procedures below.

 {: .notice}
 Group managers who take conversations (i.e. their concurrency is greater than 0) must also be configured as members of a group.